kevinlekiller/polproxy/README.md

 Note, use this on a server where only gunbot will run, like a virtual machine or a VPS, this proxy will not forward non API requests to poloniex.com.

 The performance of the proxy is not very high.
-If you have many gunbot pairs, you will need to set gunbot's `BOT_SLEEP_DELAY` pretty high or the connections to the proxy will build up and timeout, you can monitor how many threads are waiting with with `htop -p $(pgrep -f polproxy.py)`, if you have more than roughly 20 threads waiting, then increase the `BOT_SLEEP_DELAY`.
+If you have many gunbot pairs, you will need to set gunbot's `BOT_SLEEP_DELAY` pretty high or the connections to the proxy will build up and timeout, you can monitor how many threads are waiting with `htop -p $(pgrep -f polproxy.py)`, if you have more than roughly 20 threads waiting, then increase the `BOT_SLEEP_DELAY`.
 For 30 pairs, I run at 120 seconds `BOT_SLEEP_DELAY`.

 ## Installation: